mmagnus/EvoClustRNA/docs/source/getstarted.md

 The marked as the conserved residues columns can be inspected in an arc diagrams of RNA secondary structures as the pink line (at the very bottom)

 ![](../pngs/jalview.png)
-Figure 2. **Obtain sequence and secondary structure**.
+Figure 2. **Generation sequence and secondary structure**.
 Each sequence and associated secondary structure was "Saved as" to a Fasta file and used at the next stage of modeling with the use of the Jalview program.

 RNA 3D structure prediction to generate initial models
 -------------------------------------------